mcdevzofcZour/heckeruwu/README.md

 - [certbot](https://certbot.eff.org/).
 Agent managing SSL certificates issued by [LetsEncrypt](https://letsencrypt.org/)
 - web-admin.
 Web application for the remote control of mobile devices

 This project is the server module.
-The source code of the mobile agent is available at https://github.com/h-mdm/apuppet-android and also on [Google Play](https://play.google.com/store/apps/details?id=com.hmdm.control).
+The source code of the mobile agent is available at https://github.com/h-mdm/remote-control-android and also on [Google Play](https://play.google.com/store/apps/details?id=com.hmdm.control).

 ### Platform requirements

-It is recommended to use a cloud instance or a dedicated server for the aPuppet hosting, so the software or port conflicts are avoided.
+It is recommended to use a cloud instance or a dedicated server for the Headwind Remote hosting, so the software or port conflicts are avoided.

 Minimal software requirements: